 You might have surgery to remove:

-- an area of the breast (called wide local excision or lumpectomy)
+- an area of the breast (called breast conserving surgery)

 - the whole breast (called mastectomy)

 When you have your surgery, the surgeon usually takes out some of the lymph nodes under your arm.
 They test these nodes to see if they contain cancer cells.
 The surgeon might check the lymph nodes closest to the breast using a procedure called sentinel lymph node biopsy.
 Testing the lymph nodes helps to find the stage of the cancer and decide on further treatment.

-After a wide local excision (lumpectomy) you usually have radiotherapy to the rest of the breast tissue.
+After breast conserving surgery you usually have radiotherapy to the rest of the breast tissue.

-You might have chemotherapy before surgery.
-The aim would be to shrink a large cancer enough to make an operation possible.
+You might have chemotherapy before surgery (known as neo adjuvant treatment).
+The aim is to shrink a large cancer enough to make an operation possible.
 Or it might mean that you can have an area of the breast removed, instead of needing a mastectomy.

 You usually have chemotherapy after the operation.
 The chemotherapy reduces the risk of the breast cancer coming back.
 You usually have a combination of chemotherapy drugs that might include: